 Wayne State has created guidelines and procedures to accommodate physical distancing and prevent the spread of the coronavirus on campus.
 Continue to monitor your email and Warrior Safe is Warrior Strong for the latest information.
-Please familiarize yourself with all essential guidelines before returning to campus to ensure your safety and that of your classmates, professors and friends.
+Please familiarize yourself with all essential guidelines to ensure your safety and that of your classmates, professors and friends.

 Wayne State University has remained committed to its academic mission throughout the pandemic.
 In order to protect the health and safety of the campus community, and to ensure that students continue to receive a world-class academic experience, we are offering classes in the following formats:

 - Traditional: Course instruction will take place on campus.
-Suspended Nov.
-18, per MDHHS directives.
+Suspended through January 2021.

 - Remote (synchronous): Students must log in online at a specific time along with their professor and classmates.